The Limitless Wildcard is an integral part of Champions League fantasy football.

 - Arsenal vs Lens

 - Man City vs Leipzig

 Using your Limitless in MD5, would be the obvious choice should you use the standard Wildcard in MD3.

 When to Use ‘Normal’ Wildcard?

-MD3 is the best time to use your standard Wildcard chip, assuming you are going with the Limitless in MD2 or MD5 strategy.
+MD3 is the best time to use your standard Wildcard chip, assuming you are going with the Limitless in MD5.

-While the Limitless variant attacks just one Matchday, the traditional Wildcard should be used to set up your team for a few Matchdays.
+While the Limitless variant attacks just one matchday, the traditional Wildcard should be used to set up your team for at least a couple of matchdays.

 It’s important to note at the end of MD6, ahead of the knock-out stages, you get unlimited transfers anyway.

 Another strategy is to save your traditional Wildcard for the knockout stages.

 There are naturally less ‘easy’ fixtures to take advantage of but it does give you a get-out-of-jail-free card should it look like the bulk of your players are going to be eliminated.